Modular Processing: Enabling the Future of Biomanufacturing

 Biomanufacturers continue to search for ways to accelerate and intensify production.
 Together with facility and process automation, and innovative process technologies such as continuous processing; modular and mobile solutions are key enabling technologies as we look to the process of the future and Industry 4.0.

-In this blog, we interview Morgan Norris, VP of Pall Biotech Marketing, to uncover key trends and insights regarding this developing technology.
+In this blog, we interview Morgan Norris, VP of Pall Marketing, to uncover key trends and insights regarding this developing technology.

 - What does the industry define as modular biomanufacturing?

 The scale of the modularity can vary between different users, however, it is generally perceived that modular manufacturing relates to an assembly of preconfigured processing elements, each with a finite, but not necessarily inflexible, functionality.
 These modular elements can be as small as single unit operations, or can themselves be combined to form more complex, but no less standardized, integrated processing elements.
 The same definition can also extend to cover entire processing solutions contained within preconfigured facilities.
 All these perspectives share the core values of the modular approach, using preconfigured solutions, designed to work together to achieve the desired goal without the need to repeat development design choices or select customized solutions.